Juan Garcia, Ed.D.

 Founder and CEO

 Earning a doctorate is tough.
 Coursework at the highest level is hard.
 Dissertating feels impossible.
-Students are tasked with creating original research almost completely on their own while balancing all sorts of other academic and non-academic commitments.
+Students are responsible for creating original research almost completely on their own while balancing all sorts of other academic and non-academic commitments.
 What I do is help doctoral students (re)gain control of their lives, develop work habits that work for them, manage professional relationships, and get past the internal and external criticism that keeps them stuck.
-My clients gain confidence, feel less isolated, and ultimately take action that moves them forward.

-As a doctoral coach, my goal is to help you to not only excel as a scholar but also develop vital life skills.
-I offer concrete strategies for dealing with the demands of pursuing your doctorate and establishing a healthy school-work-life balance.
-While providing academic and dissertation coaching services, I draw on my experience earning my Ed.D. in three years, more than a decade as a senior-level administrator in for-profit education, and teaching and coaching experience in both the public and private sectors.
-I am committed to providing the highest quality coaching service because I want you to succeed in both your academic and personal life.
+As your academic and dissertation coach, I draw on the experience of earning my Ed.D. in three years, more than a decade as a senior-level administrator in higher education, and over 20 years of teaching and coaching experience in both the public and private sectors.
+I am committed to providing the highest quality coaching service because I want you to succeed in both your academic and personal lives.
 As someone with first-hand experience in the challenges facing doctoral students as they pursue their degrees and fight to maintain a healthy school-work-life balance, I provide honest, but empathetic, support and guidance.

 My own doctoral journey was a three-year adventure that culminated in a mixed methods study utilizing a parallel sequential mixed sampling design to understand the knowledge, motivation, and organizational factors impacting working fathers’ ability to achieve their performance goal of graduating on time from their doctoral program.